amuhebwa/amuhebwa.github.io/index.md

 - Global River Discharge from Pure Satellite Observations
 - Fair and Explainable Machine Learning Models in Hydrology
 - Improved Road Quality Prediction from Low Resolution and Sparse Satellite Imagery (Region of Study: Kenya)

+### Experience
+---
+In my previous life, I was water transmission line inspector, a Software Engineer, a Fullstack Engineer, an ML engineer, and Teaching Assistant.
+If you'd like to know more about my background and education, check out my [LinkedIn profile](https://www.linkedin.com/in/amuhebwa/) or [CV](https://github.com/amuhebwa/CV/blob/main/amuhebwa_CV_2022.pdf).<br>